DRVTiny/Mojo--SignalR/README.md

 * Auto-reconnect on disconnect
 * Initial websocket connection timeout handled as fatal event (but if websocket disconnected after successful connection - reconnection attempts  will be taken)
 * Properly handling of packed (compressed, base64-coded) payload in messages
-* Very meticulous logging - this package can tell you about nearly every possible problem of other thing you may need to know
+* Very meticulous logging - this package can tell you about nearly every possible problem or other thing you may need to know

 ## Non-CPAN dependencies
 Log::Log4perl::KISS, you can find it here: https://github.com/DRVTiny/Log--Log4perl--KISS